 Children generally learn from what they hear and see.
 As parents continue to exercise steadfast faith on a daily basis, they teach their kids by example.
 However, when those kids encounter other people (in Sunday School) who openly exhibit the Christian tenets, it deepens the gospel of faith and hope in the word of God and His dear Son.
-Also, as they continue to read from the scriptures or watch religious clips showcasing Bible stories, their faith increases.
+Their faith grows as they continue to read from the Bible or view inspirational videos on hisglory that feature Bible stories.

 2. Instills Discipline

 In religious classes, there are clear rules.
 Therefore, each child is expected to be self-disciplined.
 This helps to encourage the inner reserve of dignity, including respect for people.

 Additionally, certain Biblical characters teach the importance of self-discipline.
 For instance, Esau sold his birthright to Jacob, his brother.
 The story holds an important moral for kids to be content in any situation they find themselves in.
 As children continue to expose themselves to similar lessons, they pick the morals and gradually apply them in their lives.